Hormonal acne - The guide

 • Hyaluron Concentrate and/or aloe vera gel, to provide the skin with light moisture deep down without clogging the pores.

 • Fruit acids - mild Salicylic Acid-peeling with our BHA peeling.
-It can promote wound healing and prevent the formation of further spots, particularly in the case of blemishes.
+It can promote wound healing and prevent the formation of further spots, especially in the case of blemishes.
 Due to its fat-soluble properties, it penetrates deep into the pores of the skin, exfoliates them and thus gently removes deposits and dirt.
 To begin with, 2-3 applications per week are sufficient.
 Later you can increase to daily.
 Thanks to its soothing properties, BHA peeling can also be used on sensitive skin or skin prone to redness.
 However, we still recommend consulting your dermatologist for skin conditions such as rosacea, couperose and neurodermatitis.

 • Retinal cream or serum has a sebum-regulating effect and noticeably supports the regeneration of the skin.
 Here too, it is recommended to start with an application interval of approx. 2-3 x week and then slowly increase.